EMPOWERING people to achieve success by

-Our founders launched CITRS in 2010 as a non-profit organization that initially focused on helping to make character initiatives more accessible to children and young adults.
-Today, CITRS' approach and focus has evolved since its founding to focus on the adults in the school by providing consultation, support, and guidance to the teams and staff members of schools and organizations.
+Our founders launched CITRS in 2010 as a 501(c)(3) charitable organization that brought the most comprehensive character initiatives to school districts, sports programs, youth organizations, and afterschool programs.
+Today, CITRS' approach has evolved to further include a special focus on the adults who are serving young people.
+We provide consultation, support, and guidance to the teams and staff members of schools and organizations.

 CITRS is an acronym for five words used to craft our original motto that underscores the long-term value of our work:

 If you have character and integrity,

 And if people trust you,